robinpie/hterniabound/README.md

-Copyright (c) 2012, Alexis Beingessner
+Copyright (c) 2012, Aria Beingessner
-All rights reserved.
+Copyright (c) 2026, robinpie

+Pertaining to the code:

 Redistribution and use in source and binary forms, with or without modification, are permitted provided that the following conditions are met: